Pierre César Charles de Sercey: American Revolutionary War

 Sercey returned to France in June 1778, as tensions with Great Britain ran high because of French support for American revolutionaries in the American War of Independence.
-On 17 June, hostilities officially began after the French frigate Belle Poule clashed with the British frigate HMS Arethusa in the Channel.
-Sent to rescue the Belle Poule damaged in this victorious battle, with a hundred sailors, it was the Marquis de Sercey who led the ship from Plouescat Bay to Brest, in sight of the enemy, as its commander the Seigneur de la Clocheterie had been wounded during the confrontation.
+On 17 June, hostilities officially began after the French frigate Belle Poule clashed with the British frigate HMS Arethusa in the English Channel.
+Sent to rescue the Belle Poule damaged in this indecisive battle, with a hundred sailors, it was the Marquis de Sercey who led the ship from Plouescat Bay to Brest, in sight of the British, as the French commander, Jean Isaac Chadeau de la Clocheterie, had been wounded during the confrontation.
 He remained on this ship, becoming its second-in-command and then its temporary commander.
 Assigned to a naval division under the orders of Comte de Tréville, he served for seven months in the Atlantic Ocean, capturing three ships.
 He reached the rank of ensign in May 1779 and served successively on the Triton, the Couronne, the Ville de Paris, and then on the frigate Concorde, before being given command of the cutter Sans-Pareil, a British privateer ship, the Non Such, captured by Concorde and renamed.
 Placed under the command of the Comte de Guichen, he was sent to scout the Windward Islands with a small squadron, but was ambushed by eight privateers, an encounter from which he escaped with difficulty.
-He rejoined the Comte de Guichen for the battle of Martinique in April 1780, then, in charge of carrying missives to Saint-Domingue, he found himself upon a British naval division at night and was taken prisoner by the HMS Phoenix on 26 June 1780.
+He rejoined the Comte de Guichen for the battle of Martinique in April 1780, then, in charge of carrying missives to Saint-Domingue, he found himself upon a British naval division at night and was taken prisoner by HMS Phoenix on 26 June 1780.